 To connect through education to advance understandings and actions in relation to environmental and sustainability issues across all communities and education sectors.

-Each Chapter is encouraged to nominate a member who has achieved significant outcomes within their groups’ work in support of Education for Sustainability.
+Each Chapter / Branch is encouraged to nominate a member who has achieved significant outcomes within their groups’ work in support of Education for Sustainability.

 2015 EE OF THE YEAR AWARD WINNER – JEM HANSEN